mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ## Server-side enforced ordering

 With this approach, the server ensures that incoming messages are added to an ordered queue and outgoing messages are dispatched in the same order.
 The server is trusted to resolve conflicts during race-conditions (when two members send a message at the same time), as the server doesn't have any additional knowledge thanks to the confidentiality of the messages.

 Messages should have a counter field sent in clear-text that can be checked by the server and used for tie-breaking.
 The counter starts at 0 and is incremented for every new incoming message.
 If two group members send a message with the same counter, the first message to arrive will be accepted by the server and the second one will be rejected.
 The rejected message needs to be sent again with the correct counter number.

 To prevent counter manipulation by the server, the counter's integrity can be ensured by including the counter in a signed message envelope.

-This apllies to all messages, not only state changing messages.
+This applies to all messages, not only state changing messages.

 ## Client-side enforced ordering

 Order enforcing can be implemented on the client as well, one way to achieve it is to use two steps update protocol, first client sends a proposal to update and the proposal is accepted when it gets 50%+ approval from the rest of the group, then it sends the approved update.
 Clients which didn't get their proposal accepted, will wait for the winner to send their update before retrying new proposals.

 While this seems safer as it doesn't rely on the server, it is more complex and harder to implement.
 It also could cause starvation for some clients if they keep failing to get their proposal accepted.

 # Message Protection